Rosemont–La Petite-Patrie

 1. Extend the redevelopment of Masson Street to Pie-IX to avoid future work and revitalize the sector.

-2. Increase funding for neighborhood community organizations to recognize their essential contribution.
+2. Increase funding for community organizations in the neighborhood.

 ÉTIENNE-DESMARTEAU DISTRICT

-2. Develop partnerships with merchants to improve neighborhood cleanliness.
+2. Build partnerships with merchants to improve neighborhood cleanliness.

-3. Accelerate the development of abandoned lands, including the former Mikes of Rosemont and the Loggia Beaubien–Saint-Michel site.
+3. Speed up the development of abandoned lots, including the former Rosemont Mikes restaurant and the Loggia Beaubien–Saint-Michel site.

 SAINT-ÉDOUARD DISTRICT

-1. Demand that any future Bellechasse ventilation station project be done without expropriating families.
+1. Demand that the future Bellechasse ventilation station project be carried out without expropriating families.

-2. Secure the alleys in the area to prevent car transit and promote neighborhood gatherings and children’s play.
+2. Secure local alleys to block car traffic and promote neighborly gatherings and children’s play.

 Restez informé!